 “Workplace sitting is associated with self-reported general health and back/neck pain: a cross-sectional analysis in 44,978 employees.”
 BMC Public Health, London, UK.
 May 2021. pubmed.ncbi.nlm.nih.gov/33957889/

-The information herein on "Low Back Support Pillow" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "Low Back Support Pillow" is not intended to replace a one-on-one relationship with a qualified health care professional or licensed physician and is not medical advice.
+We encourage you to make healthcare decisions based on your research and partnership with a qualified healthcare professional.